-Join Gini von Courter for an in-depth discussion in this video Working with files, part of Up and Running with Box.
+Join Gini von Courter for an in-depth discussion in this video Working with files, part of Learning Box.

 …I have lots of documents here now.…Two and three image files.…I'll have many more documents before we're done, I'm sure.…How can I work with these documents?…Well, I'm going to start with this information about the Lacie Award,…which was given to one of our faculty.…And it is a docx, in other words, a Word document.…I'm going to click and it will open in a preview.…And, the current way this preview looks is that in the upper left-hand corner,…I have information about the document, including where its stored and…what version it is, when it was last updated, by whom, and how large it is.…